 Turn an internship or community service semester into a reflection on ethics by being intentional about critically observing while serving.

-The minor allows you to engage in the learning that comes from off campus as well as on.
+The minor allows you to engage in the learning that comes from both on and off campus.

-Your capstone ethics experience can be built into a semester abroad or a study-abroad class, or an off-campus internship connected to your major or career interest.
+Your capstone ethics experience can be built into a semester abroad, a study-abroad class or an off-campus internship connected to your major or career interest.

-The minor is part of a good preparation for responsible citizenship.
+The minor is part of good preparation for responsible citizenship.

 How will you become part of the constructive process of change in our society through the work that you choose to do?
 The minor is designed to help you, as Barry Lopez tells us, decide who you are and what there is in life for you to do.